 Our Memorial Day Tribute is the nation’s largest Memorial Day celebration.
 We offer discounts to active military members, and our base races allow over 2,000 military personnel to run their own BOLDERBoulder at dozens of U.S. bases and posts around the world; even aboard US Navy ships.

 Committed to Our Local Community

-Please note that we accept donation requests through March 1 2018.
-If you have an event happening later in 2018, your donation will still need to be requested by March 1, 2018.
+Please note that we accept donation requests through January 31st.
+If you have an event happening later, your donation will still need to be requested by January 31st.

 One of the reasons we were named America’s Best All-Time 10k is because of our absolute commitment to quality.
 That commitment coupled with the sheer scale of the event, raises unique costs that are highlighted below.

 The following is a breakdown of our expenses by major categories, including some of our unique expenses (rounded):

 - University of Colorado requires that the BOLDERBoulder cover the floor of the stadium to protect the turf – $65,571